Chart Color Schemes

 Residential development activity is slightly higher than average within Roselands when compared nationally

 Roselands has recorded approximately 81 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 408 homes were approved, with an additional 16 approved in FY26 so far.
-On average, one new resident arrived per new home each year over these five years, indicating balanced supply and demand conditions.
-However, this ratio has intensified to 4.5 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply of housing.
+Over the past five financial years, from FY21 to FY25408 homes were approved, with an additional 20 approved so far in FY26.
+On average, one new resident arrived per year for each new home over these five years, indicating balanced supply and demand.
+However, this ratio has intensified to 4.5 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

-Looking ahead, Roselands is expected to grow by approximately 562 residents through to 2041.
+Looking ahead, Roselands is expected to grow by 562 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development